Shale oil wraps up an underwhelming year, girds for lower growth

 "If we want to increase significantly as an industry, we would need to shorten permit cycle times," said CEO Chris Doyle, pointing to an 18-month lead-time for a new drilling permit.

-Civitas grew volume about 4% year-over-year, and anticipates similar growth this coming year as it prioritizes free cash flow and balance sheet strength over growth.
+Civitas grew volume about 4% year-over-year and anticipates relatively flat production in the coming year as it prioritizes free cash flow and balance sheet strength over growth.

 Pioneer and other shale producers are experimenting with oil recovery techniques that could eventually squeeze more oil out of older wells.
 The maturing of shale fields became a bigger problem for industry growth this year.